szabgab/codeandtalk.com/docs/PODCASTS.md

 guests:  a list of the guests, each guest is represented her/his name in "full-name" format.
 ```

-The same value, followed by the .txt extension is used to hold information about that person
+The same value, followed by the .json extension is used to hold information about that person
 in the ```data/people/``` directory.
-So if the person is called "Foo Bar Qux" then the file name will be ```foo-bar-qux.txt```
+So if the person is called "Foo Bar Qux" then the file name will be ```foo-bar-qux.json```

 ```
 hosts:     A list of the hosts.
 Just like the list of the guest.